Business loan versus line of credit

 How a business loan works

-In contrast, a business loan is a lump sum amount that you receive on the day the loan term begins.
-A business loan comes with a schedule of regular repayments, and there may be restrictions on whether the full amount can be paid back early.
-Typically, you will need to pay interest on the full value of the loan over the term of its life.
+A business loan is a lump sum amount that you receive on the day the loan term begins.
+It comes with a schedule of regular repayments, and there may be restrictions on whether the full amount can be paid back early.
+Typically, you will need to pay interest on the outstanding debt throughout the term of the loan.

 If your business needs funds for opportunity, growth or cash flow support, a business loan or a business line of credit could be the answer.
-But it’s important to do your homework, explore your options and decide on the best finance solution for your needs.
+Speak with your broker about the right solution for your business.

 Subscribe to the Prospa Blog